AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

 On the Aviatrix Controller:
   a.
 Server:	FQDN or IP address of remote syslog server
   #.
 Port:	Listening port of remote syslog server (6514 by default)
   #.
-Cert:	A compressed file in tgz format with both certificates (.crt format) of remote syslog server and CA
+Cert:	A compressed file in tgz format with both certificates (.crt format) of remote syslog server and CA. For example, a compressed file which is named certs.tgz includes (1) ca.pem, (2) rsyslog-crt.pem, and (3) rsyslog-key.pem
   #.
 Protocol:	TCP or UDP (TCP by default)

 On the Remote syslog server:
   1. SSH into the remote syslog server
   #.
 Go to /var/log/aviatrix directory